Free EU AI Act Digital Omnibus planning tool

 Annex III, Article 50, prohibited-practice, product integration, and vendor trigger notes.

-Date reviewed, source used, current-law baseline, provisional-agreement assumption, and decision owner.
+Date reviewed, source used, existing-law baseline, adopted-pending-OJ assumption, and decision owner.

 Digital Omnibus cluster